sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 and the partial η² statistic tells you how much of the variance in the outcome variable you would expect to see accounted for in that experiment.
-However, it should be noted that this interpretation, like many things associated with main effects, doesn’t make a lot of sense when there is a large and significant interaction effect.
+However, it should be noted that this interpretation, like many things associated with main effects, does not make a lot of sense when there is a large and significant interaction effect.

-Speaking of interaction effects, here’s what we get when we calculate the effect sizes for the model that includes the interaction term, as in :numref:`fig-factorialanova4`.
-As you can see, the η² values for the main effects don’t change, but the partial η² values do:
+Speaking of interaction effects, here is what we get when we calculate the effect sizes for the model that includes the interaction term, as in :numref:`fig-factorialanova4`.
+As you can see, the η² values for the main effects do not change, but the partial η² values do:

 .. code-block:: text